claabs/cs-buchholz-simulator/README.md

 - [ ] Save progress to local storage
 - [ ] Add team logos/colors
 - [ ] Scheduled job to update HLTV points
-- [ ] Convert tooltips to info panels
 - [ ] Fix drag and drop on mobile
 - [ ] Better data format for aggregating worker totals at end
 - [ ] Some sort of share capability
+- [ ] Notify when updates are available